devOpifex/erratum/docs/src/guide/get-started.md

 The `raise` method works for both errors and warnings.
 :::

-Perhaps even better is the method named `raise` which will simply raise the error (`stop`) if is one or raise the warning: one method for all issues.
+Perhaps even better is the method named `raise` which will simply raise the error (`stop`) or raise the warning: one method for all "issues."

 ```r
 err <- e("erratum!")